CorbeauBlanc/projet-vue/README.md

 -   Install [Mkcert](https://mkcert.org/) (on mac, install Mkcert through [Homebrew](https://brew.sh/index_fr) with `brew install mkcert`)
 -   Run `mkcert -install`
--   Run `mkcert dev-leo.testapic.com` at the root of the project
+-   Run `mkcert localhost` at the root of the project
 -   Ensure that the variable VUE_APP_HTTPS is set to `true` in .env.development

 ## Mandatory rules to respect before any modification